 Belgium has a great culture when it comes to street food.
 It is the combination of small and romantic old towns like Bruges perfect for exploring on foot and the tradition of street markets full of vendors that create this opportunity to taste great food and immerse in local culture.
-Having a bite on the go will fill you up and save money as street eats are very inexpensive and prefect for budget travel.
+Having a bite on the go will fill you up and save money as street eats are inexpensive and perfect for budget travel.

 One more traditional item worth mentioning is a tartiflette.
-Tartiflette is the result of French influence and is a hearty dish made of potatoes, bacon, cheese, cream and garlic.
+Tartiflette is the result of French influence and is a hearty dish made of potatoes, bacon, cheese, cream, and garlic.

 Belgian street food picture gallery

-27.06.2021 by FPImages
+17.07.2022 by FPImages